NodeBB-Community/nodebb-plugin-recent-cards/README.md

 # Recent Cards plugin for NodeBB's Persona Theme

-This is an addon for the Persona theme which adds a recent cards component to the header of the homepage.
+This is a plugin that creates a new widget that can be placed on various widget areas.
 It's inspired by the previous default theme, Lavender, which used Modern UI styling for the category layout.

 ## Installation